Sync Time or Change NTP Server in Windows 11 using CMD

 How to switch your NTP time server in Windows 11

-Normally, your Windows system keeps its clock in check with Microsoft’s time server.
-But sometimes, you might need to sync with a different NTP server, like if the default one isn’t reachable, or you prefer using a local time server in your network.
-Here’s the lowdown on how to make the switch using CMD:
+Normally, your Windows system will keep its clock synced with Microsoft’s time server (usually time.windows.com).
+But sometimes, you might need to sync with a different NTP server, such as when the default one isn’t reachable at the moment or you prefer using a local time server in your country.
+Follow the steps below to switch to your preferred NTP time server in Windows 11 using CMD:

-1. Start the Command Prompt as an administrator, just like before.
+1. Start Command Prompt as admin, just like before.

-2. In the Command Prompt window, pop in the following command to change the NTP server.
+2. In the Command Prompt window, type in the following command to change the NTP server.
 Swap “time.nist.gov” with your chosen NTP server’s address:

 w32tm /config /syncfromflags:manual /manualpeerlist:time.nist.gov